gabrielfs7/gabrielfelipesoares/_posts/2019-09-10-android-emulator-does-not-work-macos-el-captain-10-11-6.md

 Emulator: Sorry, "qemu-system-x86_64" can not be run on this version of macOS.
 Qt requires macOS 10.12.0 or later, you have macOS 10.11.6.
 ```

-The solution can be downgrad your emulator version to [Android Emulator Version 28.0.25](https://dl.google.com/android/repository/emulator-darwin-5395263.zip).
+The solution can be to downgrade your emulator version to [Android Emulator Version 28.0.25](https://dl.google.com/android/repository/emulator-darwin-5395263.zip).

 After download you should replace your current emulator with this one.
 The emulator for **Android Studio** generally is located on:

 ``` js
 /Users/{YOUR_USERNAME}/Library/Android/sdk/emulator
 ```

 So you can just replace the files and restart your Android studio.